poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 sudo chown -R 1000:1000 /zfsdata/nfsshare/HomeAssistant/node-red
 ```

-## ESPHome sees all devices offline?
+## All ESPHome devices appear offline?

 This is due to ESPHome not resolving the device-name.local names to IP address (via mDNS).